nathankurt/python_vote_bot_attempt/README.md

 I tried to make a vote bot for google forms that would click on something as many times as possible

 This was just made for selecting the 6th thing in a list of multiple choice options on a google form.
+I made this mainly to figure out how selenium works and try a bunch of neat stuff with gpg keys and random aliases on git

 Quick and dirty just doing it for a friend.
 You'll also need chromewebdriver in the same directory which you cnan get here: https://chromedriver.storage.googleapis.com/index.html?path=2.37/